Webflow vs Hand-Coding: When Should You Export? (2026 Guide) cover image

 MetricWebflow HostedExported (Cloudflare)

-• No Webflow branding in source code
+• No Webflow branding in the source code.

 The Verdict